pentestpartners/mykali/README.md

 - Run install commands on those repositories (such as `pip install`, `./install.sh` etc.).
 - Copy saved configuration files to a specified location (such as **.bashrc** files etc.).

+The tool can also be used to update Kali along with all the pip/Git tools.

 There's also a roadmap of upcoming features at the bottom of the readme.
 Feel free to create issues for bugs/suggestions or and pull requests are welcome.

 ## Example